 Select a an exam type

-The minimum qualification for entry is a high 2.2 (Hons) degree in geography, environmental science, engineering or other numerate physical science field.
-Professional experience will be considered on its individual merit in relation to the proposed programme; and publications, written reports, CPD activities and other suitable evidence of accomplishment will be taken into account.
+The minimum qualification for entry is a good first degree (2.2 Hons) in geography, environmental science or related field.
+Applicants who do not meet the normal entry requirement but have a good first degree and/or professional experience will be considered on their individual merits in relation to the proposed programme.
 Professional experience, publications, written reports, CPD activities and other suitable evidence of accomplishment will be taken into account.

 Students living in